 22. Brazilians receive on average, one spam call per day

 Brazil leads the world in spam callers per person.
-In 2021, Brazilian residents received an average of 32.9 phone spam calls per person, per month.
+In 2021, Brazilian residents received an average of 32.9 spam calls per person, per month.
 (Source: Truecaller).

 23. Fixed line call scams are reducing